10 Creative Ideas for Your Family Photo Books

 Look for photos that remind you of meaningful moments such as a child’s first word, a meal they helped you cook, their first day of school, a competition they took part in, or a graduation day.

-2. Make a family tree or history book
+2. Make a family tree or memory book

 3. Put together a family cookbook